 Can a mattress topper cause back pain?

-Buying the wrong mattress or mattress topper for your body and sleeping position can cause back pain.
-If you buy a mattress topper that adds too much softness or firmness, you might add to your back pain.
+Yes, buying the wrong mattress or mattress topper for your body and sleeping position may trigger back pain.
+If you buy a mattress topper that adds too much softness or firmness, you might exacerbate existing back pain.

 The key is finding a mattress topper that is around medium-firm and keeps your spine in proper alignment.
 This means, your spine should be as straight as it is when you are standing, whether you sleep on your back, stomach, or side.
 Back and stomach sleepers can sleep on firmer mattress toppers, whereas side sleepers might want to get a mattress topper that is slightly softer and more contouring to cushion their hips and shoulders.